astropy/astropy/docs/io/votable/index.rst

    >>> r1.type = "results"
    >>> r1.resources.append(mivot_resource)

-You can add a Table to the resource:
+You can add an `astropy.io.votable.tree.Table` to the resource:

 .. code-block:: python